RemiJolian/zkAuction/README.md

 ## Design

 - Semaphore is uses as an authentication/privacy layer.
 So the Auction.sol contract is `SemaphoreCore`.
-Auctioneers and bidders first have to register their identity commitment to interact with the system.
+  - Auctioneers and bidders first have to register their identity commitment to interact with the system.
 - Auctioneer creates the auction and gives it a name and sets a deadline for bidders.
 - This information are stored as a struct on chain.
 - bidders go to the website and select the acution. - they cast their bid and the encrypted value and generated secret will be stored on chain.
 - by the end of deadline, the system retreives all the bidders info from chain
-- then, system uses auction circuit, generates the proof, and gives the highest bid
+- then, system uses auction circuit, generates the proof, and reveals the highest bid

 In this desing, there is no need for the auctioneer to generate the proof and run verification.
+There is no centralized database.

 ![](zkAuction2.png)